-Northridge Gender Discrimination Lawyers
+San Fernando Valley Gender Discrimination Lawyers

 Protecting Employees from Gender Discrimination in California

 While workplace diversity is something to be celebrated, it is unfortunate that gender discrimination still persists in many workplaces, despite laws and regulations in place to protect against it.
-If you are facing gender discrimination at your workplace, our experienced Northridge gender discrimination lawyers are here to help you fight for your rights and seek justice.
+If you are facing gender discrimination at your workplace, our experienced Northridge-based gender discrimination lawyers are here to help you fight for your rights and seek justice.

 Types Of Gender Discrimination

 Gender discrimination is a form of discrimination that occurs when an individual is treated unfairly or less favorably due to their gender, whether male, female, transgender, or non-binary.
-It can take various forms, including:

 - Unequal pay: When individuals of different genders are paid differently for performing the same job or tasks.